Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Acknowledgements

 \section{Acknowledgements}

 This work was supported by German Research Foundation (DFG).
-B. Lin acknowledges the financial support under the grant agreement No. 405422877 of the Paper Research project (FiPRe).
+B. Lin acknowledges the financial support under the grant agreement No. 405422877 of the Paper Research project (FiPRe) and thanks Y. Yang for his help on HPC settings.
 J. Auernhammer acknowledges DFG for the financial funding under No. 405549611 and thanks Lars-Oliver Heim for the modification of the cantilever with the colloidal probe.
 J. Sch\"afer acknowledges DFG for the financial funding under No. 405422473.
 The authors also greatly appreciate their access to the Lichtenberg High Performance Computer and the technical supports from the HHLR, Technical university Darmstadt.